nsnam/ns-3-dev-git/doc/manual/source/python.rst

 This chapter shows you how to create a Python script that can run |ns3| and also the process of creating Python bindings for a C++ |ns3| module.

+Python bindings are also needed to run the Pyviz visualizer.

 Introduction
 ************